sam-2707/EdgeQI/README.md

 Citation
 This project is an implementation of the concepts presented in the following paper:

-S. K. Sistla and S. Tilak, "EDGE-QI: An Energy and QoS-Aware Intelligent Edge Framework for Adaptive IoT Task Scheduling."
+Sistla, S. K., & Tilak, S. (2025).
+EDGE-QI: An Energy and QoS-Aware Intelligent Edge Framework for Adaptive IoT Task Scheduling.